 As travel is on a halt because of the current virus situation around the world, it doesn’t mean that doing the things to prepare for your next city break should be put to a stop.
 Nowadays, online options for many services are widely used and is mostly a recommended method.
 It’s going to be a different kind of normal from now on.
 Even the way we travel will be disparate from what we’ve experienced so far.

-While travelling makes us connect with others, see a perspective of stereotypes differently, learn about culture and people, and makes you modest.
+While travelling makes us connect with others, see a perspective of stereotypes differently, learn about culture and people, it also makes one modest.
 When travelling, we find inspiration, discover a lot about ourselves, people we travel with, and people we encounter.
 It’s an enriching experience.
 On the far end of a beautiful perspective, travelling also has negative impacts to the environment.
 Carbon emissions contribute much to global warming, communities that have a surplus of tourists have at times experience detrimental effects.
 There’s also the worriment of crime rising up in areas where people gather.

 Now that people are advised – if not forced – to stay at home, the earth enjoyed a much-needed respite.
 Clearer waters, less air pollution, wildlife thriving, and surely less garbages where tourists frequent can be read in the news repeatedly.